-INDEPENDENCE LENGTH OF SERVICE Mr Michael Lynch-Bell Assessed as independent ~ 2 year, 7 months Dr Neale Fong Assessed as independent ~ 2 year, 7 months Ms Fleta Solomon Deemed not independent ~ 4 years, 1 month Mr Angus Caithness Deemed not independent ~ 3 years, 9 months
+INDEPENDENCE LENGTH OF SERVICE Mr Michael D Lynch-Bell Assessed as independent ~ 4 years, 4 months Dr Neale Fong Assessed as independent ~ 4 years, 4 months Ms Beatriz Vicén Banzo Assessed as independent ~ 8 months Ms Fleta Solomon Deemed not independent ~ 5 years, 9 months Mr Angus Caithness Deemed not independent ~ 5 years, 1 months

-2.5) The Chair should be independent
+2.4) The Chair should be independent

-The Chair of the Company is Mr Michael Lynch-Bell, an Independent Non-Executive Director.
+The Chair of the Company is Mr Michael D Lynch-Bell, an Independent Non-Executive Director.

-2.6) Induction and professional development of Directors
+2.5) Induction and professional development of Directors

-The Company provides an induction program for new Directors and Senior Executives to ensure they have a full understanding of the Company's financial position, strategy, operations and risk profile.
+The Company provides an induction program for new Directors and Senior Executives to ensure they have a full understanding of the Company's financial position, strategy, operations, and risk profile.
 The induction program also identifies the respective rights, duties and roles of the Board and Senior Executive members.